ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

 If you are creating a new service, you automatically receive two Cloud connections of up to 10 Gbps network transmission speed at no cost.
 {: note}

-Use the following command to create a Cloud connection:
+Run the following command to create a Cloud connection:

 ```
 ibmcloud pi connection-create CONNECTION_NAME -speed SPEED [--vps ] [--classic] [<--gre-tunnel "CIDR DEST-IP SOURCE-IP">] ...[--global-routing GLOBAL-ROUTING] [<--vpcID "ID">] [--json]